Enna Solla Pogirai: Production

 In April 2021, soon after the finale of the cooking reality show Cooku with Comali, participant Ashwin Kumar Lakshmikanthan (who finished at third) and comedian Pugazh announced that they would be appearing in a feature film together to be directed by A. Hariharan and produced by Trident Arts.
 In late June, the film's title was revealed to be Enna Solla Pogirai, derived from a song from Kandukondain Kandukondain (2000), and it is the debut for Ashwin as a solo lead actor after several supporting roles.
 After Hariharan wrote the script and pitched it to R. Ravindran of Trident Arts, it was the latter who suggested Ashwin.
 Hariharan explained the relevance of the title: "This question is pertinent especially when you're waiting to hear from your lover, right?".
 Two separate films with the same title were earlier announced – one in 2001 and another in 2011 – but neither came to fruition.
 In early July, Teju Ashwini and Avantika Mishra were announced as the lead actresses.
 Principal photography began on 19 July in Chennai.
 Richard M. Nathan, the cinematographer, sought to make the film "look clean and glossy" due to its genre, and also the look of an advertisement.
 With regards to lighting, he said he tried to eschew shadows and contrasts, and "showcase the actors in soft light from all sides, to create a pleasant look".
 The second schedule began in mid September.
-Filming wrapped in late October.
+Filming wrapped in late October, and the film was edited by J. A. Mathivathanan.